leo-texuanw/Learning/aws/docs/RDS n Aurora n ElastiCache.md

 ### RDS Read Replicas for read scalability

+A read replica is a read-only copy of your primary database.
+- Only for SELECT (=read) kind of statements (not INSERT, UPDATE, DELETE).
-Up to 5 Read Replicas within AZ, cross AZ or cross Region.
-Replication is ASYNC so reads are eventually consistent.
-Replicas can be promoted to their own DB.
+- Up to 5 Read Replicas within AZ, cross AZ or cross Region.
+- Replication is ASYNC so reads are eventually consistent.
+- Replicas can be promoted to their own DB.
+- Each reac replica has its own DNS endpoint.

-Applications must update the connection string to leverage read replicas.
+  - Applications must update the connection string to leverage read replicas.

-Read replicas are used for SELECT (=read) only kind of statements (not INSERT, UPDATE, DELETE)
+- Automatic backups must be enabled in order to deploy a read replica.

 #### RDS Read Replicas - Use Cases

-Want to run a reporting application to run some analytics besides normal load.

-You can create a Read Replica to run the new workload there and the production is not affected.
+Great for read-heavy workloads and takes the load off your primary database.

 #### RDS Read Replicas - Network Cost